December 9 - January 1

 The Museum will be closed Saturday, December 9 through Monday, January 1 for Winter Break.

 Words, Music, Memory: Re(presenting) Voices of the Holocaust opens.
 The exhibit will be on display through March 2.

-The Museum will be closed Saturday, May 27 through Monday, May 29 for Memorial Day.
+The Museum will be closed Saturday, January 13 through Monday, January 15 for Martin Luther King Jr. Day.